alphagov/govuk-developer-docs/source/manual/govuk-notify.html.md

 [notify]: https://www.notifications.service.gov.uk/

-We have two main services on GOV.UK Notify (six in total as we have a service for each environment):
+We have three main services on GOV.UK Notify (nine in total as we have a service for each environment):

 - **GOV.UK Emails**